enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 ### 6. **Anomalous ≠ Malicious**

 OK, now we have confidence that `10.0.5.42` is behaving weirdly.
-But anomalous doesn't mean malicious.
+But anomalous doesn't always equals malicious.

 **What do we do next?** We pivot to relationships.